 - Increases Natural Filtration

 This small & hardy Blue Flag Iris has narrow green foliage growing up to 24" then crowned with delicate flowers that are light to deep-blue (purple and violet are not uncommon) with yellow-whitish markings at the base of the sepals.
 Blue Flag Iris blossom from May to July, is perfect for naturalizing as well as wetland filters.
 It is truly one of the easiest, showiest, and strikingly beautiful of all the native aquatic bog plant choices for the home gardener.
 Sold in bundles of 2.

-Here are the replacement parts for Blue Flag Iris.
+Here are the replacement parts for Blue Flag Iris, Bundle of 2.

 Blue Flag Iris